MBing/sls-api-auction/README.md

 # Serverless Auction Service

 This project is based on the nodejs aws template.
+There's a lot of extra notes as this is a test app to learn Serverless.

 ## Setup
     $ npm i -g serverless serverless-offline